Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Extension to optimization of general expectation values

-Beyond two-level systems, the numerical method introduced in Sec.~\ref{SectionIV.D} enables us to obtain optimal solutions for $n$-level systems with $n \geq 3$, where analytical solutions are generally unavailable.
-Therefore, the results in Sec.~\ref{SectionII}--\ref{SectionIV} extend to the optimization of general expectation values, under full control over all Hermitian or all traceless Hermitian operators as considered in this section.
+Beyond the analytically solvable cases discussed above, the numerical method introduced in Sec.~\ref{SectionIV.D} enables us to obtain optimal solutions for general $D$-level systems with $D \geq 3$ and mixed initial states, where analytical solutions are generally unavailable.
+Therefore, the results in Secs.~\ref{SectionII}--\ref{SectionIV} extend to the optimization of general expectation values, under full control over all Hermitian or all traceless Hermitian operators as considered in this section.
 In many-body settings, however, such full control is generally unrealistic, and whether our framework further extends to such many-body settings remains to be explored.